kelas-kode/kelas-kode/README.md

 # 🔰KELAS KODE🔰

 ## Hi there 👋 , I'm Tegar and Teguh!
-Currently I am open to any opportunity especially in IT as a Mobile Developer and iOS Developer.
+Currently I am open to any opportunity especially in IT as a Mobile Developer and Web Developer.

 ### Tools:
 <p>